13 Nov Movement As Medicine

 The bottom line is that it all starts with you and what you’re willing to do and sacrifice to get what you want or you think you deserve.
 Hopefully, this article has given you that nudge you’ve been needing.

-If you would like to get more information about cardiovascular health and treatments from functional medicine perspectives, and how to add more movementi into your daily life schedule an integrative medicine consultation at our office, call 212-696-4325.
+If you would like to get more information about cardiovascular health and treatments from functional medicine perspectives, and how to add more movements into your daily life, schedule a consultation with the Functional Doctor at our office, call 212-696-4325.

 I’d love to talk to you and answer your questions.